Our Protocol

 Except where the alleged behaviour is deemed by the acceptable behaviour officer to be sufficiently serious to warrant an immediate formal investigation, unacceptable behaviour should in the first instance be dealt with at the lowest possible level, ideally through the individual who perceives that they are the recipient of unacceptable behaviour raising and discussing it with the person subjecting them to the behaviour.
 In many cases, this may resolve the issue without taking any further action and a constructive way of working in the future can be agreed.
 The Acceptable Behaviour Officer is Mina Heung.

 If this approach is not successful or if the individual experiencing the unacceptable behaviour feels unable to take steps to resolve the issue themselves, then they should inform the acceptable behaviour officer of the situation as soon as possible.
 This Officer has an active role to play in resolving any issues that are raised under this policy and are expected to take action if any incidents involving unacceptable behaviour are brought to their attention, seeking advice and support from the Head of Chambers as appropriate.
 If the Head of Chambers is responsible for the unacceptable behaviour, then the cause of action will be determined solely by the Acceptable Behaviour Officer.
-If the Acceptable Behaviour Officer is a party to the issue raised, the issue should instead be raised with the Head of Chambers
+If the Acceptable Behaviour Officer is a party to the issue raised, the issue should instead be raised with the Head of Chambers.

-The acceptable behaviour Officer should meet with the member of staff who is claiming that they have been subject to unacceptable behaviour and discuss the situation with them – establishing the circumstances, the impact that the individual considers it has had, and any steps that the individual may have already taken to address the situation.
+The Acceptable Behaviour Officer should meet with the member of staff who is claiming that they have been subject to unacceptable behaviour and discuss the situation with them – establishing the circumstances, the impact that the individual considers it has had, and any steps that the individual may have already taken to address the situation.
 Members, pupils and administrative staff are encouraged to keep a record of any examples of the unacceptable behaviour that can support their complaint during the course of these discussions.

-The acceptable behaviour officer will then seek to agree a course of action with the individual.
+The Acceptable Behaviour officer will then seek to agree a course of action with the individual.
 Wherever possible, resolution will be sought through informal means.
 This will usually involve a meeting between the individual(s) and the person(s) who has allegedly behaved unacceptably that is facilitated by the acceptable behaviour Officer with support from the Head of Chambers as appropriate.
 The individual and the subject of the complaint can each be accompanied by a colleague for support as necessary.
 The aim of such a meeting is for agreement to be reached on what might constitute a more acceptable form of behaviour in the future.
-Where mediation is appropriate and where both parties agree to participate, the acceptable behaviour Officer may refer the case to mediation
+Where mediation is appropriate and where both parties agree to participate, the acceptable behaviour Officer may refer the case to mediation.

 No formal action will be taken under this policy without prior consideration of the potential for informal resolution, unless the behaviour involved is deemed by the acceptable behaviour Officer to be sufficiently serious to warrant a formal investigation.
 Formal investigation under this policy need not be triggered by a specific complaint.
 Monitoring or concern may also be sufficient depending on the circumstances.
 Support will be considered and provided for both the complainant and the individual against whom the complaint has been made.